Warnerotz/prueba-la-liga/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm test`
+### `npm run test`

+Launch all the application test once.
+The results will be displayed in the console.

+### `npm run test:coverage`

-Launches the test runner in the interactive watch mode.\
+Launch all the application test once with the coverage.
+The results will be displayed in the console.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`